waiwong614/alexa-tube/README.md

 ![alt text](screenshots/skill_information.jpeg)

 10. You will now be on the "Invocation Model" page.
-11. Copy the text below into the "Intent Schema" box.
+11. Copy the text below into the "Intent Schema" box - Ignore the "Built-in intents for playback control box above"

     ```
     {